UBC-STAT/stat545.stat.ubc.ca/content/assignments/assignment-4B/README.md

 When you edit this README, make sure to include the following acknowledgement:

-+ The original Make activity was put together by Jenny Bryan's STAT 545 team before 2017.
++ The original Make activity was put together by Jenny Bryan's STAT 545 team before 2017, with the associated content available in [stat545.com Chapter 36: Automating Data Analysis Pipelines](https://stat545.com/automating-pipeline.html).